georgiee/coding-for-kids/slides.md

 ---
 [.background-color: #fdc552]
 ^ You know how to do it.

 # [fit] _2.
 You know how_

 ---
 ^ By building Drawbots

-^ and using a MakeyMakey to make carrots scream
+^ and using a MakeyMakey to make carrots scream for example.

 ## [fit] Tinkering
 ## [fit] with **_Makey Makey and Drawbot_**